Park District: East Central

 Census Tract: 7 / 8

-As it approaches its centennial anniversary, a $1.2 million major investment in Memorial Stadium including safety enhancements, the replacement of artificial turf, improved drainage, new stormwater infrastructure, installation of sidewalks along field ends, and ramp access to bleachers in compliance with the Americans with Disabilities Act is underway.
-Known as one of the best atmospheres available in a publicly-owned sports venue, the 2,500-person capacity stadium stays true to its long-standing intended use to accommodate multiple sports and provide equitable athletic access for all Ashevillians.
+As it approaches its centennial anniversary, a $1.2 million major bond-funded investment in Memorial Stadium including safety enhancements, the replacement of artificial turf, improved drainage, new stormwater infrastructure, installation of sidewalks along field ends, and ramp access to bleachers in compliance with the Americans with Disabilities Act has been completed.
+Known as one of the best atmospheres available in a publicly-owned sports park, this investment means the venue continues to stay true to its long-standing intended use, accommodating multiple sports and providing public wellness opportunities for all Ashevillians.

 Improvements at the stadium complement recent work at two adjacent neighborhood parks, Oakhurst Park and Mountainside Park.